Large print version of this information

 Access to the Waterfront Winterland site is free via prominent entry points.
 Public areas are tracked and raised areas are ramped.
 Ice skating and attractions are charged for at the advertised rates.

-Disabled customers are welcome to use the ice rink itself as specialist sledges are available.
+Disabled customers are welcome to use the ice rink itself.
 Visitors are also welcome to access the ice rink with their own wheelchair.

-More stable double bladed ‘Bob’ skates are also available and stabilizer aids are available for younger visitors (the stabilizer is a model penguin with handles and a sturdy base and are available on a first come first serve basis).
+More stable double bladed ‘Bob’ skates are also available and stabilizer aids are available for younger visitors (the stabilizer is a model penguin with handles and a sturdy base and are available on a first come first serve basis with a £5 charge to hire).

-Special grip shoe covers which have purchase on the ice are available for both carers/personal assistants and disabled visitors.
+Skates or Special grip shoe covers (which provide grip on the ice, without the need for ice skates) are available for both carers/personal assistants and disabled visitors with a small deposit.

 Wherever possible, arrangements to access various funfair rides will be made.
 Please make enquiries at the main token booth.